-Now suppose you want to have a piano-and-string setups like Setup 132, but you don't want to hear the chorus at all when you select the setup.
+Now suppose you want to have a piano-and-string setup like Setup 132, but you don't want to hear the chorus at all when you select the setup.
 Instead, you want to bring it in later.
 To do this, you could set the entry value for Knob A in Zone 1 to 0.
 Imagine that the knob is all the way to the left when you first call up the setup.
 Remember that the knob must go past the entry value before it becomes active.
-In this example the entry value is 0 and the current MIDI Controller value goes to 1, and therefore hasn't crossed the entry value, and therefore nothing happens as you continue to turn the knob.
+In this example the entry value is 0 and the current MIDI Controller value sent by the knob is 0 (minimum).
+When you move the knob up, the MIDI Controller value goes to 1, and therefore hasn't crossed the entry value, and therefore nothing happens as you continue to turn the knob.
 You'd have to turn the knob to the right slightly, then back to the left so that it goes to MIDI Controller value 0, then the next time you turn it to the right, the knob will be active.
 To avoid having to turn the knob right, left, and right again, set the entry value to a very low number other than 0, such as 5.
 The value is so low that you won't hear the reverb, but as you turn the knob to the right the first time, it will go past value 5 and become active.